Sandora28/House_Pricing_Predictions/README.md

 # House_Pricing_Predictions

-Task - Predict the prices of houses in california based on given data in repository we can see already performed task in jupyter notebook (stuff that i have made in it is decribed down below). and there is also second file , house.csv where u can see all the data which i have used to perform predictions.
+Task - Predict the prices of houses in california based on given data.

+in repository we can see already performed task in jupyter notebook (stuff that i have made in it is decribed down below). and there is also second file , house.csv where u can see all the data which i have used to perform predictions.